H2020-newTRENDs/FLEX/README.md

 (2) Buy the surplus electricity from the community at a lower price, save it in the battery, and sell it later at a higher price.

+The figure below shows how FLEX interacts with other bottom-up models involved in the newTRENDs project.

 ![Interation between FLEX and other Models in newTRENDs](docs/images/modeling_suite.png)

 Currently, `FLEX-Operation` and `FLEX-Community` are developed and released in this repository.